What is a Translation Management System (TMS)

 The majority of the tasks are contained in one program by the TMS.
 As a result, reporting the numbers is a must.
 The data insights from the TMS help improve the administration of your localization projects.

-Additionally, keeping track of all previous translations might be helpful.
+Additionally, keeping track of all previous translations is helpful.
 In the event of an inconvenience, it is possible to demonstrate at any moment who made what changes and when.

 The control center of our localization software displays all pertinent high-level data: